ryanluker/vscode-coverage-gutters/example/ruby/README.md

 ## Usage

 That's it!
-I find this extention works well with [guard](https://github.com/guard/guard) and [guard-rspec](https://github.com/guard/guard-rspec) as it updates the gutters in real time when the test suite is executed.
+I find this extension works well with [guard](https://github.com/guard/guard) and [guard-rspec](https://github.com/guard/guard-rspec) as it updates the gutters in real time when the test suite is executed.